Appropriate Glass Types

 (B) The lower pane should be Toughened with Safety Film, Laminated Heat Strengthened Laminated glass or Toughened Laminated Glass with Specialist Ionoplast Interlayer.
 If the lower pane is toughened glass then the upper pane should be Toughened. *

-Note that toughened glass should not be used as single glazing or as a lower pane in double or triple glazed units over swimming pools, where fragments of broken glass can enter the pool pumps and cause serious damage.
+It’s important to avoid using toughened glass as single glazing or as the lower pane in double or triple-glazed units positioned above swimming pools, as any glass fragments from a breakage could enter pool pumps and potentially cause costly damage.

 Leicester station skylight